gen1us2k/web/README.md

 When editing files of the Git repository, the blog post files must use the `.mdx` extension and placed in the [`src/markdown/blog`](src/markdown/blog) folder.

+For new authors please create your profile by editing `src/components/layouts/blog/blog-author.tsx`

 **TODO**

 - frontmatter fields